Trish Doyle, since 2015.

 Western fringe of Sydney.
 The seat of Blue Mountains almost exactly matches the boundaries of the Blue Mountains local government area, with the exception of a small part of the lower mountains included in the neighbouring district of Penrith.

 The seat of Blue Mountains was first created in 1968.
-After being held by an independent for eight years, the seat has been held by the party of government continuously since 1976.
+After being held by an independent for eight years, the seat was held by the party of government continuously from 1976 until 2015.

 The seat was first won in 1968 by conservative independent Harold Coates.
 A Lithgow councillor for almost forty years, Coates had previously run as a Liberal candidate unsuccessfully, and had first run as an independent for the seat of Hartley in 1962, losing to the sitting Labor MP by 234 votes.
 Hartley covered Lithgow and the upper Blue Mountains.
 Coates won Hartley in 1965, and moved to Blue Mountains in 1965 when a redistribution saw the former seat of Hartley shift deeper into the mountains and change name.